 Learn more and apply for the United Explorer Card.

 If Southwest is your airline of choice, having one (or more) of the five Southwest credit cards in your wallet is a great way to increase your point balance, reap some cool flight perks and even potentially earn the coveted Southwest Companion Pass.

 Although the Southwest Rapid Rewards Priority Credit Card is the most expensive of the Southwest personal credit cards at $149 each year, we like it the most because it comes with the most benefits, and you can easily come out ahead with the card year after year.
-Plus, right now, you can earn up to 100,000 bonus points — 50,000 points after spending $2,000 on purchases in the first three months your account is open, plus 50,000 more points after spending $12,000 total in the first 12 months.
+And right now, you can earn 40,000 bonus points after you spend $1,000 in three months after opening the account.